krivenko/som/doc/documentation.rst

         run_params['adjust_f'] = False

         # Number of global updates per particular solution
+        # Bigger values improve ergodicity of the Markov chain algorithm
+        # (computation time scales linearly with 'f')
         run_params['f'] = 200

         # Number of local updates per global update
+        # Has a similar effect on the algorithm as 'f', and scales linearly too.
         run_params['t'] = 500

         # Accumulate histogram of the objective function values,